-A bond so cherished and sought after, may not always be one of love, but one filled with pain and longing.
+A bond so cherished and sought after might not always be one of love, but one filled with pain and longing.
 The relationship between a father and a son helps prepare a boy to understand right from wrong.
-In The Kite Runner, Khaled Hosseini uses the complex emotional bond between fathers and sons to demonstrate the necessity of an empathetic fatherly figure.
+In The Kite Runner, Khaled Hosseini uses the complex emotional bond between fathers and sons to demonstrate the necessity of an empathetic father figure.
 The relationships that clearly demonstrate this need for a fatherly figure are between Baba and Amir, Hassan and Sohrab, and Amir and Sohrab.

 “He’s always buried in those books or shuffling around the house like he’s lost in some dream…I wasn’t like that.’
 Baba sounded frustrated, almost angry” (23).
 Baba is actually angry that his son is not a reflection of himself because he wants a son to carry on his name, his machismo, and his business, but he won’t even take the time to develop a bond with his son.
 Baba is very emotionally distant from his son because he feels that there is no real connection between the two of them other than Amir coming “out of” Baba’s wife: “If I hadn’t seen the doctor pull him out of my wife with my own eyes, I’d never believe he’s my son” (25).